Chris Boyd

 “I don’t set goals and never have.
 If you play well you go up the ladder.
 You can control how you play, and that’s all.
 If you play well consistently you will be in the chase for silverware.
 So, performance is critical, and the guys enjoying the game.
 But there is no aim to be top two, or top four.”

-Although signing a coach is no automatic guarantee of success for a Premiership club – in the same way that signing a former All Black can sometimes backfire – Boyd's credentials stack up.
+Although signing a New Zealand coach is no automatic guarantee of success for a Premiership club – in the same way that signing a former All Black can sometimes backfire – Boyd’s credentials stack up.

-He was an assistant coach with Wellington, the Natal Sharks, and Tonga – notably when they beat France at the 2011 World Cup – before coaching the New Zealand U20 side.
+He was an assistant coach with Wellington, the Natal Sharks, and Tonga – notably when they beat at the 2011 World Cup – before coaching the New Zealand U20 side.

 Boyd then became the most successful coach the Hurricanes have had by guiding the Wellington-based franchise to two successive Super Rugby finals, losing the first narrowly before beating the Johannesburg-based Lions 20-3 to win the title in 2016.
 The following season his Hurricanes side secured a thrilling 31-31 midweek draw with the 2017 British & Irish Lions.